Diagnostic Radiology Program Director Welcome

 The size of our program, with 3 DR and 2 IR/DR residents per year and up to 3 fellows, allows for a resident-centered experience, combining the best of academic subspecialty level teaching and research with hands-on active learning.

 Our collegial atmosphere involves residents in all aspects of the training program, including curriculum design and resident selection.
-The timing and format of the ABR exam allows for a flexible, individualized fourth year of training with resident input a major driving force in the design of this year.
+The timing and format of the ABR Core exam allows for a flexible, individualized fourth year of training with resident input a major driving force in the design of this year.
 In addition to allowing residents further training in clinical areas of interest, the fourth year allows elective opportunities in global health, radiology leadership/business, and informatics, as well as a clinician-educator pathway, non-radiology clinical experiences, community radiology, and dedicated research time.
 This innovative approach sets our program apart from others.
-We have also introduced a longitudinal radiology resident educator’s track for residents in their second or third year who have a strong interest in medical education and academia, as well as a biannual research abstract workshop.
-Two years ago we implemented an AI curriculum.
+We also offer a longitudinal radiology resident educator’s track for residents in their second or third year who have a strong interest in medical education and academia.
+In 2022-2023, we piloted a novel clinical spaced interval learning (SIL) curriculum for our first year residents, which we plan to continue this upcoming year.
+This year, we are introducing a 7-week research boot camp aimed for our first and second year residents and which will be offered every other year.

 We have an Integrated Interventional Radiology residency program and an independent IR residency program.
 We also have an Early Specialization in Interventional Radiology (ESIR) program.